Defining and classifying TQFTs via surgery: Classifying (1+1)-dimensional TQFTs

 If $c = 2$ and $\SS$, $\SS'$ both intersect the same two components of~$M$, then both sides of equation~\eqref{eqn:SS} become $a_1 \otimes \dots \otimes a_{k-2} \otimes (\d \circ \mu(a_{k-1},a_k))$.
 When $c = 2$ and $\SS$ and $\SS'$ lie in two distinct components of~$M$, then the result is clear as we have two coproduct maps acting on distinct components of~$M$.
 When $c = 3$ and~$\SS$ and~$\SS'$ share a component, then the result follows from the associativity of the algebra~$(A,\mu)$.
 When $c = 3$ and~$\SS$ occupies two components and $\SS'$ a third, then we have a non-interacting product and coproduct.
 The case~$c = 4$ is also straightforward as we are dealing with two non-interacting product maps.

-We now check relation~\eqref{it:birth}.
-When $\SS = 0$ and $\SS' \subset M(0)$ is a $1$-sphere that intersects the new $S^1$ component in one point, then the result follows from the fact that~$1$ is a left and right unit of~$A$.
-Now suppose that $\SS$ is a $0$-sphere and $\SS' \subset M(\SS)$ is a $1$-sphere that intersects the co-core of the handle attached along~$\SS$ in one point.
+We now check relation~\eqref{it:birth}, cancelation.
+When $\SS = 0$ and $\SS' \subset M(0)$ is a $0$-sphere that intersects the new $S^1$ component in one point, then the result follows from the fact that~$1$ is a left and right unit of~$A$.
+Now suppose that $\SS$ is a $0$-sphere and $\SS' \subset M(\SS)$ is a $1$-sphere that intersects $b(\SS)$ in one point.
 Then~$\SS$ has to occupy a single component of~$M$ that splits into the components~$M_-$ and~$M_+$ when we perform surgery along~$\SS$, and $\SS'$ maps to either~$M_-$ or~$M_+$.
 The result follows from the fact that~$\theta$ is a left and right counit of the the coalgebra $(A,\delta)$; i.e., that

 Consider relation~\eqref{it:0-sphere}.
 If $\SS = \{s_-,s_+\}$ and~$s_-$ and~$s_+$ lie in different components of~$M$, then $F_{M,\SS}(a)(\phi) = a_1 \otimes \dots \otimes a_{k-2} \otimes a_{k-1}a_k$.
 In $\ol{\SS}$ we reverse~$s_-$ and~$s_+$, and so $F_{M,\ol{\SS}}(a)(\phi) = a_1 \otimes \dots \otimes a_{k-2} \otimes a_k a_{k-1}$.
 These coincide as the Frobenius algebra is commutative.
 When~$s_-$ and~$s_+$ occupy the same component of~$M$, then $F_{M,\SS} = F_{M,\ol{\SS}}$ follows from cocommutativity.